Irenaios of Jerusalem: Biography

-Irenaios was born on the island of Samos, Greece as Emmanouil Skopelitis, on 17 April 1939.
+Irenaios was born on 17 April 1939 on the Greek island of Samos as Emmanouil Skopelitis.
 He moved to Jerusalem in 1953.

 Irenaios served for many years as Exarch of the Holy Sepulchre in Athens.

 Upon the death of Patriarch Diodoros, Skopelitis was appointed locum tenens (temporary head of the Greek Orthodox Church in Jerusalem) in 2000, and was elected patriarch on 13 August 2001, in the traditional election held at the Church of the Holy Sepulchre.
-He was enthroned on 15 September 2001 as "Patriarch of the Holy City of Jerusalem and all Palestine, Syria, beyond the Jordan River, Cana of Galilee and Holy Zion" in the presence of senior church and secular dignitaries, including Archbishop Christodoulos of the Church of Greece and Metropolitan Nicholas of the Czech and Slovak Orthodox Church.
+He was enthroned on 15 September 2001 as "Patriarch of the Holy City of Jerusalem and all Holy Land, Syria, beyond the Jordan River, Cana of Galilee and Holy Zion" in the presence of senior church and secular dignitaries, including Archbishop Christodoulos of the Church of Greece and Metropolitan Nicholas of the Czech and Slovak Orthodox Church.

 Dismissal and replacement

 In early 2005, almost four years into his term as patriarch, Irenaios was accused of selling three properties of the Greek Church in the Old City of Jerusalem to Ateret Cohanim, a Jewish organization whose declared aim is that of establishing a Jewish majority in Jerusalem's Old City and in Arab neighborhoods in East Jerusalem.

 As most of the Orthodox Christians in the area are Palestinian, and the land was in an Arab-populated area that most Palestinians hoped would become a part of a future Palestinian capital, these accusations caused a great deal of concern among Church members.

-On 6 May 2005, with a voting that required a two-thirds majority, the Holy Synod of Jerusalem (the ruling body of the Greek Orthodox Patriarchate of Jerusalem) announced the cessation of Irenaios' role as patriarch.
-A locum tenens (temporary head of the Church) was appointed to replace the deposed Irenaios, who nevertheless refused to accept his deposition.
+On 6 May 2005, with a voting that required a two-thirds majority, the Holy Synod of Jerusalem (the ruling body of the Greek Orthodox Patriarchate of Jerusalem) deposed Irenaios as patriarch.
+Irenaios, nevertheless, refused to accept his deposition.

 On 24 May 2005, a special pan-Orthodox Synod was convened in Constantinople (Istanbul), under the presidency of Ecumenical Patriarch Bartholomew, primus inter pares of the Eastern Orthodox Church, to review the decisions of the Holy Synod of Jerusalem.
-The pan-Orthodox Synod voted overwhelmingly to confirm the decision of the Holy Synod of Jerusalem and to strike Irenaios' name from the diptychs.
+The pan-Orthodox Synod voted overwhelmingly to confirm the decision of the Holy Synod of Jerusalem and to strike Irenaios's name from the diptychs.

 The Synod elected Theophilos III as the new Patriarch of Jerusalem on 22 August 2005.
-The election was confirmed by the pan-Orthodox Synod of Constantinople, and Patriarch Teophilos III was enthroned on 22 November 2005.
+The election was confirmed by the pan-Orthodox Synod of Constantinople, and Patriarch Theophilos III was enthroned on 22 November 2005.